 - Increase the organizational capacity of the grantee to provide ambulatory primary health care services to eligible individuals and their families by increasing ongoing and long-term capacity.

-The grant application cycle is closed as of April 9, 2018 and will reopen again in the Spring of 2019.
+The grant application cycle is currently closed for FY 2020.
+It will reopen in Spring 2020.

 Program Statute & Rule